-You will receive a general anaesthesia and an injection of a local anaesthetic around the nerve that goes to the shoulder.
+You will receive a general anesthesia and an injection of a local anesthetic around the nerve that goes to the shoulder.
 This lasts 4-24 hours and will help decrease your pain after the surgery.

 During shoulder arthroscopy, a small camera, called an arthroscope, is inserted near the shoulder joint through a small (usually 5-10mm) incision.
 The arthroscope is attached to a video monitor to allow Dr. Van den Berg to look inside your joint.

 Instead of making a large incision, Dr. Van den Berg uses three small (5-10mm) incisions.
 Through one incision, he inserts the arthroscope to look inside your shoulder.
 He inserts special instruments that allow the removal of scar tissue and bone through the other two incisions.
 Dr. Van den Berg will then insert small plastic/metal screws (called "suture-anchors") into the shoulder.

 There are sutures attached to the eyelets of the screws.
 Dr van den Berg uses special instruments to weave the sutures through the torn tendon.
 The screws are inside the bone and you cannot feel them.
 They do not have to be removed.
 The screws will not set off airport sensors.

 (Left) The rotator cuff muscles and their tendons.

 (Right) Typical location for a rotator cuff tendon tear.